 This post may contain affiliate links.
 Read our disclosure policy here.

-Can you imagine anything more delicious than perfectly cooked chicken that’s juicy, topped with mozzarella cheese, sweet cherry tomatoes, and fresh basil?
-This Baked Bruschetta Chicken is one you’ll incorporate into your meal rotation again and again!
+Can you imagine anything more delicious than perfectly cooked chicken topped with cheese, sweet cherry tomatoes, and fresh basil?
+This balsamic bruschetta chicken is always a hit!

-You might recognize “bruschetta” as the popular appetizer made of toasted sliced baguette bread, topped with fresh tomatoes and basil, then drizzled with balsamic vinegar.
-Today’s chicken recipe takes the classic appetizer and brings it into the main dish category.
+You might recognize "bruschetta" as the popular appetizer made of toasted sliced baguette bread, topped with fresh tomatoes and basil, then drizzled with balsamic vinegar.
+While I sometimes turn this appetizer into a bruschetta salad as a light side, today's recipe elevates it to the main-dish category.

-Instead of bread, we’re upping the game -and serving size- by topping perfectly baked and juicy chicken breasts.
+Instead of bread, we're upping the game -and serving size- by topping perfectly baked and juicy chicken breasts and adding a tangy-sweet balsamic glaze to die for.

 Ingredients